computationalstylistics/computationalstylistics.github.io/_projects/10_ferrante.md

 ---

+[Right now, this is a blob rather than a full post.
+To be completed soon!]

 Check this [blog post](https://dls.hypotheses.org/73) by Jan Rybicki, about the workshop “Drawing Elena Ferrante’s Profile”, organized by Arjuna Tuzzi, at the University of Padua, Italy.